knz/shakespeare/docs/manual.md

   is used as input to the signals.
   See [Command execution](#command-execution) for details.

+- Tip/Note: when using `tail -F` to observe a log file produced for another action, ensure that the file exists prior to running `tail` (e.g. using `touch`).
+Otherwise, `tail` may wait multiple seconds before detecting the first write to the fail.

 - The signal regular expressions are applied on each line of the spotlight's output.
 Each matching line becomes an event or a data point with the provided signal name.